AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

 - `add_sketch(sketch_plane)`: Adds a sketch to the design.
     - `sketch_plane`: can be either one of:
         - string value representing a construction plane: `XY`, `XZ`, or `YZ`
-        - BRep planar face id
+        - B-Rep planar face id
-        - point3d on a planar face of a BRep
+        - point3d on a planar face of a B-Rep
     - Returns the `sketch_name` and `sketch_id`.
 - `add_point(sketch_name, p1, transform)`: Add a point to create a new sequential line in the given sketch
     - `sketch_name`: is the string name of the sketch returned by `add_sketch()`